spullen/simple-fluent-validation/README.md

 ## TODO

-* Configurable messages keys
 * Custom messages
 * Lazy execution
     * Only execute validations on validate
 * Fail fast
     * Collect or throw ValidationException after first validation failure
-* Provide a way to organize a summary for validation results
+* Provide a way to organize a summary for validation results (collectors)
     * Provide different structures for displaying results
     * For example, being able to provide a specific structure that will be passed to the fronted of an application
 * Abstract "Validators" into their own class to make it easier to create new ones